gayanSandamal/easy-php-image-resizer/README.md

     Or you can execute this php file once the image is uploaded.

     Step 1.
-Use a any query to get the image file name like in below
+Use a any query to get the image file name like in below.

 <?php
     include_once '../conn.php';
     $get_last_img = "